exposit/katamoiran/_posts/2017-03-08-chaos-oracle.md

 <!--more-->

-Figure out a question that can be answered with yes or no .
+Figure out a question that can be answered with "yes" or "no".
 Look for questions that are interesting and have lots of ramifications.
 Try to avoid questions with no significance.

 | 2d6 | Result |
 | --- | ----- |